Alexander-Lancellott/MHGU-MHXX-HP-Overlay-For-Switch-Emulator/README.md

 To use the overlay, simply open the `MHGU-MHXX-HP-Overlay.exe` file.

+> [!IMPORTANT]
+> If the overlay is not working properly, try running it with administrator privileges to ensure it functions correctly.
+If you're unsure how to do this, you can check this [guide](https://www.majorgeeks.com/content/page/how_to_run_an_app_as_administrator_in_windows_10.html).

 If one of the games from the [compatibility list](#compatibility) isn't running in the emulator, you will see a red message in the overlay console saying **No game running** and a countdown starting from 20 minutes.
 When the countdown reaches zero, the overlay will automatically close to save resources.

 ![No game running](https://res.cloudinary.com/dms5y8rug/image/upload/c_thumb,g_face,q_auto:best/MH-HP-Overlay/no_game_running_3.webp)